Waldo-Schaeffer/Smartbot-Profile/README.md

 This only put 1 month or 1 version ago's profild and mulligan.
 The newest profile was CHARGE!!

-Add two new profiles about improve Rush for test. testing profile is free.
+Add two new profiles who named Rush-Pro about improve Rush for test. testing profile is free.

 How to know what profile or rar used for what deck?